waiz3ple/fractionability/README.md

 **A lightweight, accessible JavaScript library for fraction manipulation and display**

 **Fractionability** transforms decimals, strings, mixed numbers, percentages, and ratios into simplified, screen-reader-friendly fractions with ease.
-Featuring MathML support, arithmetic operations, and a fluid API, it’s the ultimate tool for building inclusive web applications—perfect for educational tools, recipe apps, financial calculators, and beyond.
+Featuring MathML support, arithmetic operations, and a fluid API, it’s the ultimate tool for building inclusive web applications perfect for educational tools, recipe apps, financial calculators, and beyond.

 ---

-## Why Fractionability?
+## Why I made it?

-Plain text linear fractions like `1/2` or `3 1/2` often confuse screen readers, excluding visually impaired users. **Fractionability** bridges this gap with:
+I saw how plain linear fractions like `1/2` or `3 1/2` confuse screen readers, excluding visually impaired users. **Fractionability** bridges this gap with:

 - **Effortless Conversion:** Turns diverse inputs into consistent fraction objects.
 - **Accessibility Focus:** Delivers MathML with natural `aria-labels` for screen readers.